hfchen20/foamMooring/README.md

 - Most restraints support runtime generation of legacy VTK files (including vtk.series).
 - You can compile only part of the library (i.e., certain restraints) if that suits your needs.
 - No need to change and re-compile the built-in motion libraries and flow solvers.
-- Tested on v2012, v2212, v2306, mostly with overset grid solver `overInterDyMFoam`.
+- Tested on OpenFOAM v2012 ~ v2312, mostly with overset grid solver `overInterDyMFoam`.
 - Should also work with `interFoam` (deforming mesh) and other variants `waveFoam` and `olaFlow`.
 - Even `overPimpleDyMFoam` ...